LORAN: Project 3

 At a 1 October 1940 meeting of the U.S. Army Signal Corps' Technical Committee, Alfred Loomis, chair of the Microwave Committee of the National Defense Research Committee, proposed building a hyperbolic navigation system.
-He predicted that such a system could provide an accuracy of at least 1000 feet at a range of 200 mi, and a maximum range of 300-500 mi for high-flying aircraft.
+He predicted that such a system could provide an accuracy of 1000 feet or better at a range of 200 mi, and a maximum range of 300-500 mi for high-flying aircraft.
 This led to the "Precision Navigational Equipment for Guiding Airplanes" specification, which was sent back to the Microwave Committee and formed up as "Project 3".
 (Note: A number of sources quote one of the LORAN researchers stating that the effort was actually known as "Project C", not 3.
 However, other sources illustrate that other projects at the Rad Lab were known by number, for instance, the effort to develop a microwave air-to-air radar was Project 1, and a ground-based anti-aircraft system was Project 2.
 See Bowen's "Radar Days", p.
 183.)
 Orders for initial systems were sent out at a follow-up meeting on 20 December 1940.
 Edward George Bowen, developer of the first airborne radar systems, was also at the 20 December meeting.
 He stated that he was aware of similar work in the UK, but didn't know enough about it to offer any suggestions.

-Project 3 moved to the newly formed Radiation Laboratory's Navigation Group in 1941.
+Project 3 moved to the newly-formed MIT Radiation Laboratory's Navigation Group in 1941.
 Early systems operated around 30 MHz, but it was later decided to try experiments with different equipment that could be tuned from 3 to 8 MHz.
 These lower frequency systems were found to be much more stable electronically.
 After first considering setting up transmitters on mountain peaks, the team instead settled on two abandoned Coast Guard stations at Montauk Point, New York, and Fenwick Island, Delaware.
 On the receiving end, a station wagon was fitted with a simple receiver and sent around the country looking for solid signals, which were found as far away as Springfield, Missouri.